matterholt/triviaGame/notes/project_README.md

 ## extra features future

+- if user does not answer the 10 question the should all be wrong.
 - backwards on questions, would have to retrain the value selected?
 - instead of click then move to the next question have a "check box" the click next
 - change in difficulty (hard : 10 question, easy: 8 questions) or somethings